larsjuhljensen/JensenLab/_pages/training_textmining.md

 <http://organisms.jensenlab.org/Entity?documents=10&type1=-2&id1=33033&type2=-21&id2=GO:0006954>

 Because NER makes use of synonyms, this retrieves several additional publications.
-Inspect these abstracts.
+Inspect some of these abstracts.

 _Are they relevant and why were they were not found by the initial search?_